Griffiths Park Upgrade

 I think a good idea would be to have 3 areas children only area, mixed dog and children area and dog only area :)

-Shane over 2 years ago
+Shane about 3 years ago

 The playground is too focused on young kids.
 Monkey bars were removed from Grigg park and have been missed by primary school aged kids.
 A skate park area would be amazing and truly cater to all ages.

-Jemima Delaney over 2 years ago
+Jemima Delaney about 3 years ago

 I there.